 The transition matrix of the Markov chain, $\Gamma_{S',S}$, is specified by the gate set $\mathcal G$:

-Viewing $\Gamma$ as an adjacency matrix, we can thus picture the $\Sigma_K$ spaces as graphs; some minimal examples are shown in Fig.~\ref{fig:automaton}(b).
-To achieve pseudothermalization, the Markov chain $\{S_t\}$ must converge at late times to the uniform distribution on $\Sigma_K$, denoted here as $\pi_K$:
+This transition matrix represents the fact that each gate $u\in\mathcal{G}$ is chosen with uniform probability $1/|\mathcal G|$, and maps each subset $S$ to a subset $S'=u(S) \equiv \{u(\mathbf z):\, \mathbf{z}\in S\}$ (possibly the same subset).
+Viewing $\Gamma$ as an adjacency matrix, we can thus picture the $\Sigma_K$ spaces as graphs.
+Some minimal examples are shown in Fig.~\ref{fig:automaton}(b), and reveal substantial complexity already for very small systems and number of copies considered.
+To achieve pseudoentanglement, the Markov chain $\{S_t\}$ must converge at late times to the uniform distribution on $\Sigma_K$, denoted here as $\pi_K$: